alef-tav-calendar/alef-tav-calendar/22_retrogrades/README.md

 ![He 2](05_Hey2.jpg)

 **Discussion:**
- - Lexical meaning: Window (certain)
+ - Lexical meaning: Window (certain).
- - Window shape: found multiple
+ - Window shape: found multiple.
- - Paleo Hebrew letter shape:
+ - Paleo Hebrew letter shape: found.
- - Ktav Ashuri (Assyrian script) letter shape:
+ - Ktav Ashuri (Assyrian script) letter shape: found.

 This one is difficult as there are multiple faint shapes in the Milky Way.
 This portion of the Milky Way also sits low on the horizon, so it would have been difficult to see.